MohitGupta121/crud-room-db/README.md

 CRUD operations on Room Db android with Recyclerview.
 <br>

 1. Create database in room db
 2. Read data in room using Recyclerview
+3. Update
+4. Delete